Sam Graves: Political positions

+Environmental policy

+In 2025 and 2026, Graves proposed an annual tax on electric and hybrid vehicles.

 Financial bailouts

 After the September 2008 economic crisis, Graves voted against the proposed bailout of United States financial system, claiming it "neither 'punished the wrongdoers nor adequately protected the innocent taxpayers, investors and retirees' caught in the Wall Street banking crisis."
 In January 2014, Graves introduced the TRICARE Family Improvement Act.
 The bill would allow dependents of military members to stay on their parents' TRICARE health plan after turning age 26.
 The bill would change current law, which requires those dependents to change to a separate health plan after turning 26.
 The American Conservative Union gave him an 85% evaluation in 2017.
 As of 2019, Graves has a 4% lifetime score from the League of Conservation Voters.

 Boeing 737 MAX crashes

 Graves blamed on May 13, 2019, at the House Aviation subcommittee hearing, the 737 MAX crashes (Lion Air Flight 610) on October 29, 2018, and Ethiopian Airlines Flight 302) on poor training of the Indonesian and Ethiopian pilots.
 He stated also that "pilots trained in the U.S. would have been successful" in handling the emergencies on both jets.
 One month earlier the Federal Aviation Administration (FAA) had issued the Boeing 737 MAX groundings.